Loic

 events.
 A physiotherapist colleague at the hospital had tried to

-the tendon).
-After six months, the problem had been going on for
+of the tendon).
+After six months, the problem had been going on

-so long that Leverdier began to think that he would reluctantly
+for so long that Leverdier began to think that he would

-SO5 on a tissue, taped it to the back of his ankle and left it
+put SO5 on a tissue, taped it to the back of his ankle and left

-overnight.
-Previously, when he went running, the pain on starting
+it overnight.
+Previously, when he went running, the pain on

-to run and speeding up had been crippling.
-The morning after he
+starting to run and speeding up had been crippling.
+The morning

-treated himself, there was no pain and, when he had finished, the
+after he treated himself, there was no pain and, when he had

-nights, now treating both tendons.
-Five months after the
+more consecutive nights, now treating both tendons.
+Five months

-treatment, Laverdier seems to have shaken off the tendonitis
+after the treatment, Laverdier seems to have shaken off the

-completely and is turning in triatholon times which he would have
+tendonitis completely and is turning in triatholon times which

 Laverdier has still not told his colleagues at work about his